lukcnt/lukcnt/README.md

-- 👋 Hi, I’m @lukcnt
+- :wave: Hi, I’m Lucas Cantoni.
-- 💻 Software Engineer in development.
+- :desktop_computer: Software Engineer in development.
-- 🐍 Currently learning Python.
+- :books: Currently learning C#.
-- 👀 Interested in Machine Learning.
+- :eyes: Interested in Machine Learning.
-- 📫 Reach me at /in/lucas-cantoni on LinkdIn and @cantoni.lucas on Instragram.
+- :mailbox: You can contact me on [LinkedIn](https://www.linkedin.com/in/lucas-cantoni/) and [Instragram][https://www.instagram.com/cantoni.lucas/].

 <!---
 lukcnt/lukcnt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.